Subteams

 University of Florida and Auburn University

-• Research findings and best practices in Controlled Environment Agriculture (CEA) will be disseminated to specialty crop producers in Alabama and Florida through extensive extension and educational activities led by faculty from AU, TU, and UF.
+Research findings and best practices in Controlled Environment Agriculture (CEA) will be disseminated to specialty crop producers.

-• The University of Florida's Small Farms Academy will enhance greenhouse production workshops to incorporate the latest CEA research outcomes, benefiting vegetable growers in Florida and Alabama.
+Faculty from AU, TU, and UF will lead extension activities in Alabama and Florida, with the University of Florida's Small Farms Academy enhancing greenhouse production workshops to incorporate the latest CEA research outcomes.

 Systems Modeling